Control, Generate, Augment: A Scalable Framework for Multi-Attribute Text Generation: Supplementary Material

 \paragraph{VAE architecture} Our VAE has one GRU encoder and one GRU decoder.
-The encoder has a hidden layer of 256 dimensions linearly transfered to the content vector of 32 dimensions (for one or two attributes), or 50 dimensions (for three attributes).
+The encoder has a hidden layer of 256 dimensions [64, 128, 256, 512], linearly transferred to the content vector of 32 dimensions (for one or two attributes), or 50 dimensions (for three attributes) [32, 50, 64, 128].
 For training the decoder we set the initial hidden state as $h = Linear(z \oplus a)$.
 Moreover, we use teacher-forcing combined with the cyclical word-dropout described in Equation \ref{eq:wd}.

-\paragraph{Discriminator} The discriminator is used to create our attribute-free content vectors.
+\paragraph{Discriminator} The discriminator is used to create the attribute-invariant content vectors.
 We experimented with two architectures for the discriminator which held similar results.
 We tried a two-layer (64 dimensions each) fully-connected architecture with batch normalization; and a single-layer LSTM with 50 dimensions (for one or two attributes), or 64 dimensions (for three attributes).

-\paragraph{KL-Annealing} One of the challenges during the training process was the KL annealing.
+\paragraph{KL-Annealing} One of the challenges during the training process was the posterior collapse of the KL term.
 Similar to \newcite{bowman2016generating}, we used a logistic KL annealing:

 {}

 where $x$ is the current training step. $x_{0}$ indicates how many training steps are needed to set $\lambda_{kl}=1$. $K$ is a constant value given by:

 {}